hunter-teacher-cert/work_csci70900-dwayneglevene/Meth1/Portfolio/portfolioLessonPlan_1.md

 - We will be creating a fortune teller in p5
 - You will make an array for your different fortunes, one for your colors, and another for your the size of text of each fortune
+- 3 array today to be used tomorrow [*subgoal labeling to check for understanding of how to crete an array*]
 - This will then allow for a random fortune,color and size everytime your press play

 Here's an example of what the fortune array should look like